-- The evidence indicates that the institution fulfills the expectations of the category. - The evidence indicates that there are concerns related to the expectations of the category.

-Assessment is being standardized across all institutions at the class, department, program, and institutional levels.
+Judgment of reviewer (check one): extstyle ext ☐ The evidence indicates that there are concerns related to the expectations of the category.
+Evidentiary Statements: Assessment is being standardized across all institutions at the class, department, program, and institutional levels.
 Academic oversight is the responsibility of the faculty-elected department head.
 Faculty hiring standards and expectations are set by the Provost's Advisory Council which is made up of the campus president, division deans, and PCCEA and Faculty Senate representatives.

-8. Continuous Improvement

-Provide 2-3 evidentiary statements that demonstrate that the institution encourages and ensures continuous quality improvement at the campus.
-Consider in particular the institution's planning and evaluation processes that ensure regular review and improvement of the campus, as well as alignment of the branch campus with the mission and goals of the institution as a whole.
+8. Continuous Improvement representatives.
+8. Continuous Improvement Provide 2-3 evidentiary statements that demonstrate that the institution encourages and ensures continuous quality improvement at the campus.
+Consider in particular the institution's planning and evaluation processes that ensure regular review and improvement of the campus, as well as alignment of